 - International sportswear brands like Adidas, Nike and Puma

 - We’re supporting workers to form into networks and unions where they can actively work together to uphold their rights.

 Supporting women’s rights

-- Women make up approximately 80 per cent of the global workforce in the sportswear sector and are often subjected to greater difficulties than men, including sexual harassment and discrimination against women workers who become pregnant.
+- Women make up approximately 80% of the global workforce in the clothing manufacturing sector and are often subjected to greater difficulties than men, including sexual harassment and discrimination against women workers who become pregnant.
 We’re encouraging discussion in the unions and organisations on how to best support women’s rights and women’s.
 Read one woman’s account of life as a sportswear worker.